noir-lang/docs/docs/modules_packages_crates/crates_and_packages.md

 ### Crate Types

-A Noir crate can come in one of two forms: a binary crate or a library crate.
+A Noir crate can come in several forms: binaries, libraries or contracts.

 #### Binaries